morgwai/servlet-scopes/README.md

 **Why isn't this built on top of [official servlet scopes lib](https://github.com/google/guice/wiki/Servlets)?**
 * the official Guice-servlet has some [serious issues](https://github.com/google/guice/blob/6.0.0/extensions/servlet/src/com/google/inject/servlet/ServletScopes.java#L158)
 * in order to extend the official Guice-servlet lib to support websockets, the code would need to pretend that everything is an `HttpServletRequest` (websocket events and websocket connections would need to be wrapped in some fake `HttpSevletRequest` wrappers), which seems awkward.
-* `guice-context-scopes` is thread-safe: a single request can be handled by multiple threads (as long as accessed scoped objects are thread-safe or properly synchronized).
 * `guice-context-scopes` allows to remove objects from scopes.

 **Why do I have to install myself a filter that creates HTTP session for websocket requests?
 Can't `addEnsureSessionFilter("/*")` be called automatically?**